yaaminiv/yaaminiv.github.io/_posts/2017-01-28-Mass-Spec-Updates.md

 *1 hour later...*

 When I checked the sample again, data was collected, but it didn't seem to fully collect in the left tail of the distribution.
-Emma believes that there was probably a bubble, so I will run this sample again.
+Emma believes that there was a bubble in the column, so I will run this sample again.

 ![finalcurrentsample](https://raw.githubusercontent.com/RobertsLab/project-oyster-oa/master/images/massspecupdatejan28/finalcurrentsample.JPG)

 The current blank also seemed like it would follow the pattern of previous blanks, so all is good!

+*The next morning...*

-Tomorrow morning, Laura and I are going to add more ACN to the blank tube just in case.
+Laura and I added 60 µL of ACN to the blank tube just in case.
+Everything ran smoothly overnight, so fingers crossed there are no more bubbles in the column!